Introduction to JSP Life Cycle

 - Ultimately codes get converted to HTML equivalent at the front end.

 - JSPs differentiate the concept of content presentation and content generation.

-- Interceptors are provided by various frameworks that make the life easy for the developers like utilities in struts are provided for file upload processes etc.
+- Interceptors are provided by various frameworks that make life easy for the developers, like utilities in struts are provided for file upload processes etc.

 This has been a guide to JSP Life Cycle.
-Here we discussed the introduction, steps, and example of the JSP Life Cycle.
+Here we discussed the basic concept, steps, and example of the JSP Life Cycle, respectively.
 You can also go through our other suggested articles to learn more –